HASKI-RAK/HASKI-Backend/README.md

 ### Project

+Either create a new conda environment or use venv.
+The following steps are for conda:

 - Create a new conda environment using `conda create --name HASKI-Backend --file requirements.txt`
 - Activate the environment: `conda activate HASKI-Backend`

-- Rename .flaskenv_template to .flaskenv and fill in the necessary information
+Using venv:

+- Create a new venv using `python -m venv venv`
+- Activate the environment: `source venv/bin/activate` or `venv\Scripts\activate` on Windows
+- Install the requirements using `pip install -r requirements.txt`

+Then:

+- Fill the .env file with the necessary information.
+Note that `DB_PASSWORD` is the password for the database user, not pgAdmin.
-- Create the database as explained in the DB Setup section
+- Create the database as explained in [DB Setup](#db-setup)
 - Run the app using `flask run`

 To create a new requirements file after installing a new library, please run the following command: `pip list --format=freeze > requirements.txt`